-Greinner, Tigers pounce on Twins bullpen for 10-8 win
+Greiner, Tigers pounce on Twins bullpen for 10-8 win

 Detroit scored three runs off reliever Trevor May and two against Tyler Duffey in the sixth and seventh innings before Greiner connected off Sergio Romo (1-2).
 The Tigers finished game with 17 hits, one shy of their season high.

+“We haven’t seen many games play out like that this year,” Twins manager Rocco Baldelli said.
+“Guys that have been fantastic for us, guys coming out of the bullpen that have been pretty much lockdown from the beginning of the season until now, didn’t pitch as well as they normally do.
+That’s going to happen.”

 Tigers third baseman Sergio Alcantara homered on the second major league pitch he faced, sending a solo shot off Rich Hill to left field in the third.
-Alcantara had never played above Double-A prior to his big league debut at Target Field.
+Alcantara had never played above Double-A prior to his big league debut at Target Field and had just nine career minor league homers.

+“I fainted, so when I woke up he was in the dugout,” McClendon joked when asked about his reaction to Alcantara’s homer.
+“I don’t think anybody in the dugout expected a home run on his first at-bat.”

 Twins second baseman Luis Arraez returned to the lineup after missing four games with left patellar soreness.
 He hit an RBI double in the fifth that gave Minnesota a 3-2 lead.